brickmanlab/brickmanlab.github.io/docs/rdm-guidelines.md

 Use [cruft](https://github.com/cruft/cruft) when generating assay and project folders to allow us to validate and sync old templates with the latest version.

+See [this section](./starting-assay-project.md) to get started with a new project/assay.

 ### 1.2 Assay folder

 For each NGS experiment there should be an `Assay` folder that will contain all experimental datasets (raw files and pipeline processed files).